 DEMO 3 : Saturday 26th May

-- Morning free demo from 10 till 12.30: The Palette: ‘Mother of all Colours’ – During this morning we will explore the colours that should be present on your palette if you want to use the dual primary system and explore the many ways artists from Old Masters to the present have presented and worked with their palettes.
+- Morning free demo from 10 till 12.30: The Complementaries and the Palette: ‘Mother of all Colours’ – During this morning we will continue to explore the colours that should be present on your palette if you want to use the dual primary system and how the complementary colours work.
+We will also give eamples of the many ways artists from Old Masters to the present have presented and worked with their palettes.

 - Afternoon mini-workshop with Sharon Muir ($35 including materials – 6 participants minimum) 1.30 till 4.30pm: Expand your knowledge of colour by learning how to use complementary colours to great effect.
 Understand how this dynamic colour scheme is so important when working with your colour palette.
 Learn how to recognise and use complements when mixing colour, under painting or glazing.
 To experience what is possible with this colour scheme, we will mix a selection of complementary pairs on the palette to visually appreciate the beautiful range of neutrals and temperature shift that is created.
 It also gives us a pathway to mixing strong darks that resemble a black.
 Once you have integrated the complementary palette into your artistic practice and fully understood how it works, mixing and matching colour and developing harmonious colour schemes becomes effortless.